splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

 You can access the flame graph for your instrumented application or service in the following places:

-* Your Splunk APM service menu.
+* Your Splunk APM service map.
+* When viewing the details of a span in the trace waterfall view.
 * The Splunk APM landing page.

 To access the flame graph for your instrumented application or service in Splunk APM, select a service and then select the :guilabel:`AlwaysOn Profiling` section of the details panel.